Peashooter8890/Peashooter-Notes/programming/java/Spring-Boot/JPA_Basic_Models.md

 ## Simple Application of JPA
 Here is one example on making a class model using JPA.
 We are declaring a "product" class in a simple ecommerce setting - once the user buys the product, they can keep it or sell it when the market price changes.

-it should have properties like name, price, mapping to a bigger collection class, purchase property, etc.
+it should have properties like id, name, price, etc.

 ```java
 // We create a package of this class to import it to other files